Insurance Subrogation Explained: When Your Insurer Sues the At-Fault Driver

 Frequently Asked Questions

 Does subrogation affect my car insurance rates?
 In most cases, subrogation does not negatively impact your insurance premiums.
 Because your insurer is recovering money from the at-fault party's insurer, the accident is typically not counted against you as an at-fault claim.
-However, filing any claim can sometimes affect your rate depending on your insurer and state, so it's worth asking your agent for specifics.
+That said, full coverage premiums nationally average approximately $2,144 per year as of 2025, according to Insurify — with projections of a modest 1% increase into 2026.
+The clearest protection against a rate increase is your insurer successfully recovering costs through subrogation.

 Can I be notified when subrogation is resolved?
 Yes — and you should be.
 Many insurers will notify you when the subrogation process concludes and issue a deductible refund if one is owed.
-If you haven't heard anything after several months, contact your insurer's claims department directly to ask for a status update on your case.
+In some states, you have the explicit right to request a written status update on your subrogation case.
+If you haven't heard anything after several months, contact your insurer's claims department directly and ask whether your deductible was included in the demand.
+Don't assume the process has stalled — proactive communication keeps you informed and on track for any reimbursement owed to you.

 What happens if the at-fault driver has no insurance?
 If the at-fault driver is uninsured, your insurer may still pursue subrogation directly against that individual through the court system.
 However, recovery is far more difficult and may take years — or may not happen at all if the driver has no assets.
-In this situation, your uninsured motorist (UM) coverage becomes especially important.
+According to the most recent Insurance Research Council data, 15.4% of U.S. drivers were uninsured as of 2023, with a combined uninsured/underinsured rate of 33.4%.
+Having strong uninsured/underinsured motorist (UM/UIM) coverage is more important than ever to protect yourself in these situations.
+Learn more about the overall car insurance claim reimbursement process.

 Can subrogation happen without my knowledge?
 Technically yes — your insurer can pursue subrogation without requiring your active involvement.
 However, you do have rights, including the right to ask about the status of your claim and whether your deductible is being included in the recovery demand.
+In some states, if your insurer declines to pursue subrogation, they're required to notify you so you can pursue recovery independently.
 Always stay proactive with your insurer after an accident.
+For more details, see our guide on subrogation and deductible recovery.

 What is the difference between subrogation and a direct lawsuit against the at-fault driver?
 Subrogation is when your insurer pursues the at-fault party on your behalf to recover what it paid out.
-A direct lawsuit is when you personally sue the at-fault driver — typically for damages not covered by insurance, such as pain and suffering.
+A direct lawsuit is when you personally sue the at-fault driver — typically for damages not covered by insurance, such as pain and suffering or lost income.
 Both can happen simultaneously, but your insurer's subrogation rights must be protected in any personal settlement you reach.
+Settling directly without notifying your insurer can forfeit your right to a deductible refund and may even expose you to legal liability for interfering with your insurer's recovery rights.

 Compare Car Insurance Rates in Ohio